 Photo via Bowen’s Wharf

-These restaurants and shops employ our neighbors, the ownership/management/staff dine and shop locally themselves and they keep our little island looking like we haven’t all moved to Florida for the winter.
+These restaurants and shops employ our neighbors, the ownership/management/staff dine and shop locally themselves and they keep our little island the wonderful community that it is.

-Here are 15 reasons to keep your cash close to home;
+Here are 15 reasons to keep your cash close to home this holiday season;

 Courtesy of MetroFamilyMagazine.com